broken-helix/card-game/README.md

 I deployed the page on Heroku via the following procedure:
 ​
-1.
-2.
-3.
-4.
-​
+1. I selected new on the apps page of Heroku's dashboard and created a new app
+2. I added a key of PORT and a value of 8000 to the Config Vars
+3. I added two buildpacks, python and nodejs, with python listed first
+4. I searched for the repository and manually deployed to Heroku ​
-The live site can be found at the following URL - [Blackjack](https://heroku/).
+The live site can be found at the following URL - [Blackjack](https://blackjack-game/herokuapp.com)
 ***

 ## **Tech**